GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 ### Storing data {: #data }

 Chrome provides extensions with a specialized [Storage API][api-storage] available to all extension components.
 It includes four separate storage areas for specific use cases and an event listener that tracks whenever data is updated.
 For example, when you save changes in the popup, the extension service worker can respond with specified logic.

 See [Storage API][api-storage] for usage and code samples.

 ### Referencing extension resources {: #ref-files }

-Extension HTML pages can use the same tags as a regular HTML page to add an extension asset, but all resources must be included in the extension bundle.
+Extension HTML pages can use the same tags as a regular HTML page to add an extension asset.
 Content Scripts can also access extension resources, such as images and fonts, but require some extra steps which are described in [Accessing extension files in Content Scripts][doc-ref].

 ## Take the next step {: #next-steps }